Code of Safe Practice

 Storage of sharps

-members of the public, guests, patients, visitors, contractors to site; and so the method to lock away potential hazardous objects is seen as a measure of protection.
-Therefore the Acupuncture Society recommend best practice to be storing sharps of all types (including new boxes of needles, used sharps and sharps containers) in a lockable cupboard or equivalent.
+Under the Health and Safety at Work Act 1974 Section 3 we have a duty to protect those people who are not in our employment, i.e. members of the public, guests, patients, visitors, and contractors to the site; so the method to lock away potentially hazardous objects is seen as a measure of protection.
+Therefore the Acupuncture Society recommend best practice to store sharps of all types (including new boxes of needles, used sharps and sharps containers) in a lockable cupboard or equivalent.

 Steps to remain “sharps safe”:

-• All sharps containers should be yellow with an orange lid and approved under BS7320: 1990/ UN 3291
+• All sharps containers should be approved under BS7320: 1990/ UN 3291

-• Do discard of any sharps directly into the sharps container immediately after use at the point of use.
-Close the aperture to the
+• Do discard any sharps directly into the sharps container immediately after use at the point of use.
+Close the aperture to the sharps container when carrying or if left unsupervised to prevent spillage or tampering

 • Do place the sharps container close to your working area so you do not have to travel with the sharps.